The Real Housewives of Beverly Hills

-Seasons 1–4
+Seasons 1 to 4

 The Real Housewives of Beverly Hills was announced in March 2010 as the sixth series in The Real Housewives franchise.
-The first season premiered on October 14, 2010, and starred Kyle Richards, Adrienne Maloof, Kim Richards, Lisa Vanderpump, Camille Grammer and Taylor Armstrong.
-The series received a 2011 Critics Choice Award for best reality series.
+The first season featured Taylor Armstrong, Camille Grammer, Adrienne Maloof, sisters Kim and Kyle Richards, and Lisa Vanderpump, with no recurring cast members.
+The show premiered on October 14, 2010, and ended on February 15, 2011.
+Due to the show's initial success, it was awarded Best Reality Series at the 2011 Critics Choice Awards.

-The second season premiered on September 5, 2011, with Brandi Glanville and Dana Wilkey introduced as what were called "friends of the housewives."
-The second season was re-edited after the death of Taylor Armstrong's husband, Russell Armstrong, who died by suicide on August 15, 2011.
-Meyer left the main cast after the second season.
+The second season began on September 5, 2011, with all six housewives returning as main cast members.
+Two new housewives were introduced in recurring roles: Brandi Glanville as Maloof's friend and Dana Wilkey as Armstrong's friend.
+The second season was re-edited following the death of Armstrong's husband, Russell Armstrong, who died by suicide on August 15, 2011.
+Grammer announced her departure after the season ended on February 16, 2012, citing personal reasons.
+Wilkey departed from the show in early 2012.